adsl14/Raging-tools/README.md

 ## Help

-In this tab you can check some guides that explains, in a more detail way, some specifications to take account in order to avoid crashes when running the game in real hardware.
+In this tab you can check some guides that explain, in a more detail way, some specifications to take account in order to avoid crashes when running the game in real hardware.